JessLovell/practice-problems/README.md

 :deciduous_tree: | BINARY TREES
 ---------------- | ------------
--- | Is a tree a Binary Search tree?
+:deciduous_tree: | Is a tree a Binary Search tree?
 -- | All the possible permutations of a Binary Search tree.
 -- | Given a Binary Search tree, serialize the tree into a list.
 Given a list, deserialize and create the exact tree.
 -- | How is a binary search tree implemented?